-The Truth: Ironically, with the widening consumption of low-fat this and low-fat that, America has increasingly moved to resembling the Pillsbury Doughboy rather than Rambo.
-That’s because lackluster ingredients like sugar and refined carbohydrates often replace the fat in “low-fat” or “fat-free” items like peanut butter to make the product taste better.
+The Truth: Ironically, with the widening consumption of low-fat this and low-fat that, America is statistically growing in heart disease and obesity rates.
+That may be because lackluster ingredients like sugar and refined carbohydrates often replace the fat in “low-fat” or “fat-free” items like peanut butter to make the product taste better.
 The upshot is that reduced-fat foods like salad dressings and ice cream may have calories nearly on par with the higher-fat versions.
 What’s more, a Journal of Marketing Research study found that people ate 28 percent more chocolate candies when they were portrayed as “low-fat” than when they were described as “regular.”
 The researchers surmise that low-fat labels cause people to underestimate calorie consumption, increase what we think is an appropriate serving size, and temper feelings of guilt after eating to excess.
 Plus, the empty calories from any added sugars and processed carbs can cause you to become hungry again much quicker.

 Your Move: Lower-fat or not, products like crackers, cookies and fruit yogurt require you to exercise dietary restraint.
 Remember that fat is not the enemy and can even be beneficial, as in foods like peanut butter, olive oil, and nuts and seeds.
 Furthermore, fat can make items more filling, which will function to prevent overeating.
 So go ahead and pick up that tub of plain 2 percent Greek yogurt instead of the sugar-laden fat-free fruit version.

-Myth No. 2: Artificial sweeteners are sweet news for your six-pack.
+Diet Myth No. 2: Artificial sweeteners are the answer to your weight-loss goals.

-The Truth: While zero-calorie sodas and other artificially sweetened items may seem like a get-out-of-jail card, they may not be so benign in the battle of the bulge.
+The Truth: While zero-calorie sodas and other artificially sweetened items may seem like a get-out-of-jail card, they may not be all that they’re cracked up to be.
 Studies suggest that consuming too many artificially sweetened items may result in a paradoxical increase in sugar intake and bodyweight.
 Case in point: A study by researchers at the University of Texas Health Science Center in San Antonio determined that of the more than 3,600 subjects studied over an eight-year period, there was a 41 percent increase in risk of being overweight for every can or bottle of diet soft drink a person consumed each day.
 In contrast, those who drank a can of regular sweetened soda every day experienced a 30 percent spike in chances of being too pudgy.
 The theory is that calorie-free sweeteners like aspartame and sucralose may whet your appetite for sweets, causing you to overindulge in diet-derailing sugar-laden foods when given the chance later on.
 And faux sweeteners may not teach your taste buds to enjoy a diet that is less sweet.

-Your Move: Whether your sweet-tasting drink of choice contains corn syrup or a laboratory-derived artificial sweetener, it’s best to steer clear of it when trying to show off a six-pack.
+Your Move: Whether your sweet-tasting drink of choice contains corn syrup or a laboratory-derived artificial sweetener, it’s best to steer clear of if you find it isn’t helping your weight-loss journey.
 A better bet is to imbibe beverages like green tea, unsweetened coffee and protein-packed low-fat milk.
 The one exception is during prolonged endurance workouts, when you can benefit from the added fast-digesting carbohydrates of a sports drink.